-- Develop plan for accurate and timely data collection and reporting for customer deployments. - Record charging power in kilowatts (kW), connector status, and real-time electricity price (in \$/kWh) at 15-minute intervals or more frequently for each deployment.
+1. Develop and implement a plan for accurate and timely data collection and reporting for customer deployments.
+Record charging power in kilowatts (kW), connector status, and real-time electricity price (in \$/kWh) at 15-minute intervals or more frequently for each deployment.
+NOTE: if queries every 15 minutes are not feasible for the EVSE or EV, 15-minute interval data may be reconstructed from less frequent measurements, if approved by the CAM.
 For deployments with bidirectional charging, charging power values must indicate when the vehicle is charging (positive) or discharging (negative).
-Connector status should indicate, at minimum: connected and charging, connected and not charging, and not connected. - Calculate, record, and plot two normalized profiles as described in the Data Collection Reference section at the end of this document: One for all deployments with customers enrolled on dynamic rates, and one for all remaining deployments.
-Report these normalized profiles to CEC during each monthly call. - Calculate the average price (\$/kWh) of electricity used for charging that month for each deployment.
+Connector status should indicate, at minimum: connected and charging, connected and not charging, and not connected.

+1. Calculate, record, and plot two normalized profiles as described in the Data Collection Reference section at the end of this document: One for all deployments with customers enrolled on dynamic rates, and one for all remaining deployments.
+Report these normalized profiles to CEC during each monthly call.

+- 2. Calculate the average price (\$/kWh) of electricity used for charging that month for each deployment.
 Any fixed monthly infrastructure charges, adders, or other fees not billed on a volumetric basis (by kWh) shall be noted but excluded from this reporting value.
-Report these average prices of electricity used for charging to CEC during each monthly call. - For each deployment with a customer enrolled on a dynamic rate, calculate the average price (\$/kWh) of electricity for charging that would have been realized that month on an otherwise-applicable electricity rate.
+Report these average prices of electricity used for charging to CEC during each monthly call. - 3.
+For each deployment with a customer enrolled on a dynamic rate, calculate the average price (\$/kWh) of electricity for charging that would have been realized that month on an otherwise-applicable electricity rate.
 Projects shall select an otherwise-applicable electricity rate that can be reasonably viewed as the default time of use rate for a similar customer in the same utility territory.
-Report these otherwise-applicable prices of electricity used for charging to CEC during each monthly call. - Maintain a Customer Deployment Log as described in Data Collection Reference section at the end of this document.
+Report these otherwise-applicable prices of electricity used for charging to CEC during each monthly call. - 4.
+Maintain a Customer Deployment Log as described in Data Collection Reference section at the end of this document.
 (A template is provided by CEC; applicants may provide alternate reporting formats).
 Report the most up to date Customer Deployment Log to CEC during each monthly call.

-- Customer deployment data collection and reporting plan. - Collection and storage of 15-minute charging data.
-15-minute charging data should be made available upon CEC request and does not need to be regularly reported otherwise. - Two normalized profiles as described in the Data Collection Reference section at the end of this document, reported monthly to CEC: One for all deployments with customers enrolled on dynamic rates, and one for all remaining deployments. - One average \$/kWh value of electricity used for charging that month for each deployment.
-These values shall be recorded and reported monthly to CEC in an aggregated spreadsheet. - One average price (\$/kWh) of electricity for charging that would have been realized that month on an otherwise-applicable electricity rate for each deployment with a customer enrolled on a dynamic rate.
-These values shall be recorded and reported monthly to CEC in an aggregated spreadsheet. - Maintenance of an accurate and up to date Customer Deployment Log.
+- 1. Customer deployment data collection and reporting plan. - 2.
+Collection and storage of 15-minute charging data (see note above regarding frequency of data collection).
+15-minute charging data should be made available upon CEC request and does not need to be regularly reported otherwise. - 3.
+Two normalized profiles as described in the Data Collection Reference section at the end of this document, reported monthly to CEC: One for all deployments with customers enrolled on dynamic rates, and one for all remaining deployments. - 4.
+One average \$/kWh value of electricity used for charging that month for each deployment.
+These values shall be recorded and reported monthly to CEC in an aggregated spreadsheet. - 5.
+One average price (\$/kWh) of electricity for charging that would have been realized that month on an otherwise-applicable electricity rate for each deployment with a customer enrolled on a dynamic rate.
+These values shall be recorded and reported monthly to CEC in an aggregated spreadsheet. - 6.
+Maintenance of an accurate and up to date Customer Deployment Log.
 Report monthly to CEC.

-Task 5 PHASE 2 CUSTOMER DEPLOYMENT
+TASK 5 PHASE 2 CUSTOMER DEPLOYMENT